 All of the processing takes place "behind the scenes" on the back-end AppServer.
 Which means your web content designers and PHP or Perl CGI programmers do not have to change the way they upload content to the web site.
 You do not need to alter or modify your existing methods of updating your web site.

-The kinetic Service AppServer provides support for applications which are compatible with PHP version 5.2.10.
+The kinetic Service AppServer provides support for applications which are compatible with PHP version 5.4 through 7.2.
 In addition, a MySQL database is available for those PHP applications which can use a MySQL database.

 Installation of most applications will consist of downloading the app from the authors web site, unzipping it, and then reading the applications' installation instructions.
 Once this is done, upload the unzipped application's files to your web site, and follow the applications' installation instructions.
 Commonly there is a configuration utility the instructions will tell you to run to complete your installation.